ImLuze/domain-driven-frontend/src/pages/README.md

+# Presenter
+The Presenter of the application consists of multiple Container Components, more fittingly named: Page Components.
+This layer connects the Interaction layer and the View layer together.
+While Interaction layer domains or View layer components are usually reusable throughout the application, or even multiple applications.
+The individual Page Components are usually not.

-# Page Component
+*(Note: A Page Component holds no logic of its own.)*

-These are the page components.
-A page component (also known as container component) serves as the **controller** of the application.
-It serves as a glue layer between the **interaction** layer and the **presentation** layer (The view).

-These components are unique per application.
-While presentational components and interaction layer logic are easily reused throughout multiple projects.
-The glue layer between is usually not.

 ---

 ## What does it do?
-1. It links multiple independent features together. (see: [page example](https://github.com/ImLuze/frontend-architecture-demo/blob/main/src/pages/AlbumsPage.tsx))
-2. Places every presentational component on it's correct position on the page. (see [page style example](https://github.com/ImLuze/frontend-architecture-demo/blob/main/src/pages/AlbumsPageStyle.ts))

-## Integration testing
-As mentioned above, this components links multiple features together.
-Because of this, it is the ideal candidate to run integration tests from. (see [integration test example](https://github.com/ImLuze/frontend-architecture-demo/blob/main/src/pages/AlbumsPage.test.tsx))
+1. Provide data from the Interaction layer to the View layer.
+2. Receive user events from the View layer and delegate them back to the Interaction layer.

-## Files in this folder:
+## Files in a Page Component directory:
+* `<name>Page.tsx`: Main component which links the Interaction layer and the View layer together.
+* `<name>PageStyle.ts`: Positions all the View layer components on the page and adds page-specific styling.
-* `<name>Page.test.tsx`: Lists all the features which are enabled on this page and runs integration tests for them.
+* `<name>Page.test.tsx`: Lists all the features which are enabled by this page and runs integration tests for them.
-* `<name>PageStyle.ts`: Positions all the components/sections and adds page-specific styling.
-* `<name>Page.tsx`: Main page component which links the interaction layer and the view layer together.
-* `*.graphql`: All queries and mutations necessary to enable every feature on this page.
+* `*.graphql`: All queries necessary to enable every feature on this page.
 * `/models`: All page-specific TypeScript declaration files.
 * `/components`: All page-specific React Components which are not meant to be reused elsewhere.

+GraphQL queries will only be used by their respective Page Components.
+This makes it useful to place the actual GraphQL files as close to their Page Component as possible.
+Doing this makes it easier to reason about why certain fields are requested and allows us to generate page-specific types as close as possible to the actual page.

+We generally won't add any models to the page models directory ourself.
+These are merely types generated from their GraphQL queries.

+*(Tip: Ever forget what a Page Component should do?
+Hover over the `PageComponent` type in your code.)*